Remask, Don't Replace: Token-to-Mask Refinement in Diffusion Language Models: Ablation Studies

-The 109 configurations are plotted in Figure~\ref{fig:ablation} (Section~\ref{sec:experiments}).
-The $x$-axis reports the average number of token modifications per sample---T2T edits for the baseline point ${\star}$ (12.4 edits/sample), remask count for \TtoM{} strategies---and the $y$-axis reports accuracy.
-Color shade encodes $\tau$ (lighter = smaller).
+The 109 configurations are plotted in Fig.~\ref{fig:ablation} (Section~\ref{sec:experiments}).
+The $x$-axis reports the average number of token modifications per sample: T2T edits for the baseline point ${\star}$ (12.4 edits/sample) and remask count for \TtoM{} strategies.
+The $y$-axis reports accuracy.
+Color shade encodes $\tau_{\mathrm{t2m}}$ (lighter = smaller).
 The vertical dotted line marks the average output length (${\sim}334$ tokens).
-The most efficient configuration is \textsc{LowProb} at $\tau{=}0.3$, $C{=}1$, $\rho{=}0.25$ (93\%, 69.2 remasks); the cheapest is \textsc{T2T-Remask} at $\tau{=}0.9$, $C{=}1$, $\rho{=}0.5$ (87\%, 1.7 remasks).
+Three configurations warrant highlighting: the \emph{highest-accuracy} configuration is \textsc{LowProb} at $\tau{=}0.7$, $C{=}3$, $\rho{=}1.0$ (95\%, 523.8 remasks), which is the one carried into Table~\ref{tab:main}; the \emph{most efficient} accuracy/cost operating point is \textsc{LowProb} at $\tau{=}0.3$, $C{=}1$, $\rho{=}0.25$ (93\%, 69.2 remasks); the \emph{cheapest} useful setting is \textsc{T2T-Remask} at $\tau{=}0.9$, $C{=}1$, $\rho{=}0.5$ (87\%, 1.7 remasks).